mhornstein/Cloudinary-Test/Part3/article.md

 **Time to complete:** 10 minutes.

 > **Note:** Cloudinary's SDK includes many more transformations and options than we'll cover here.
-This tutorial focuses on a few core examples and provides links to the docs if you'd like to explore further.
+This tutorial focuses on a few core examples and provides links to the docs for further exploration.

 You can try out the final app here:
 \<placeholder for CodePen/GitHub link or embed>

----

-## Quick Background: Why It Matters
+## Quick Background

 ### Why use image transformations?